AstroNvim/docs/src/content/docs/recipes/advanced_lsp.md

 }
 ```

-With the formatting on save enabled, we have also provided the mapping `<leader>uf` and `<leader>uF` to toggle the auto formatting temporarily for either the current buffer or globally (_Note:_ Format on save must be enabled in the AstroLSP `formatting` options for this option and keybinding to do anything).
+With the formatting on save enabled, we have also provided the mapping `<Leader>uf` and `<Leader>uF` to toggle the auto formatting temporarily for either the current buffer or globally (_Note:_ Format on save must be enabled in the AstroLSP `formatting` options for this option and keybinding to do anything).

 ## Controlling Formatting